PyAr/PyZombis/_sources/lectures/TWP05/TWP05_11_en.rst

     print(len(text))

-+ We can access the characters in the string using an integer to represent its position in the string.
++ We can access the characters in the string using an integer to represent their position in the string
-+ This number is called an index and we start counting from zero.
++ This number is called an index and we start counting from zero
-+ We access the character by providing the index between brackets ``[]``.
++ We access the character providing the index between brackets ``[]``

 .. codelens:: cl_l05_11c